theianmay/edge-memory/README.md

 An open standard for sharing AI memory across mobile applications.

+> **Built for Arm64 Architecture** - Optimized for modern Arm-based mobile devices with on-device AI inference.

 ## Overview

 The Edge Memory Protocol (EMP) enables multiple apps from different developers to share a common memory store on mobile devices.
 All data stays local on the device, giving users complete control over their AI memory.